-- Divided into two principal parts,
+- It can be divided into two principal parts,

-- These requirements are implementing systems and procedures to be met by testing and calibration labs in their organization and management of their quality system particularly when seeking an accreditation.
+- These requirements are implementing systems and procedures to be met by testing and calibration labs in their organization and management of their quality system particularly when seeking accreditation.

 Thank you for visiting, please subscribe and share

 You can also connect with me on my Facebook page.